apache/commons-rdf/src/site/markdown/implementations.md

 #### Jena and OSGi

-If using `commons-rdf-jena` as an OSGi bundle, then you should use it together with the corresponding [`jena-osgi`](https://github.com/apache/jena/tree/master/apache-jena-osgi) artifact and exclude the  `apache-jena-libs` dependency.
+If using `commons-rdf-jena` as an OSGi bundle, then you should use it together with the corresponding [`jena-osgi`](https://github.com/apache/jena/tree/master/apache-jena-osgi) artifact and exclude the `jena-arq` dependency.
 With Maven:

 ```xml
 <dependency>